ravencats111/stats220/content/labs/lab04.md

     #>  9 2019-01-23 Austin
     #> 10 2019-01-24 Austin
     #> # … with 11 more rows

--   Make sure to include the snippet above upfront in your R file.

 Suppose that you have created an `Rproj` for this course.
 You need to download `step-count.csv`